nhayward/revpit/user/pages/02.editors/jeni-chappelle/bio.md

  * YA, NA, and Adult
  * Strong, natural voice and compelling characters are a must.
  * Fresh plot or a new twist on old favorites
- * Other editors would be a better choice for military-based plots, Christian fiction (especially apocalyptic or biblical), love triangles, or slasher-style horror.
+ * I am **not** accepting military-based plots, Christian fiction (especially apocalyptic or biblical), love triangles, or slasher-style horror.
  * If you have a prologue, don’t send it to me.
 Send me the first 5 pages of Chapter 1 instead.

 ##### Q&A

 **How can a manuscript’s first five pages make you sit up and take notice?**

 I want to be excited about your plot and main character.
 In your query, I mostly want a strong idea of your overall plot, character arc, and stakes, stakes, stakes!
 In the pages, I’m looking for five elements to be handled well in a sub: voice (I know y’all hate reading that, but it’s true), starting with a scene already in progress, emotional connection to the main character, conflict, and orientation to the MC’s world and story (including characters introductions, world building, backstory, exposition, etc).
-I need to see that the author knows how to craft a scene and has a good grasp the basics of storytelling.
+I need to see that the author knows how to craft a scene and has a good grasp of the basics of storytelling.

 **What can writers expect from working with you during #RevPit, including communication?**